 I’ve got Issues… with the Law of Attraction

 The concept of the Law of Attraction raises a lot of issues for me.
 Some people are emphatic in asserting that you always receive exactly what you ask for.
 What you ask for is based on how you are vibrating or feeling most of the time and what you focus your thinking on.

 This applies to good fortune like prosperity, success and love as well as misfortune like disease, poverty and violence.
 Do we experience horrible events and struggle because we’re not vibrating properly?
 I can’t get my head wrapped around that idea completely.
 I just can’t.

 I believe we are responsible for how we respond to and deal with our situations and life circumstances.
 I can’t say that we’re creating them consciously or unconsciously.
-Maybe we’re part of the design team, but not the chief executive creative officer?
+Maybe we’re part of the design team but we’re not the chief executive creative officer.

 The word “context” seems so right to me with regard to the Law of Attraction, manifestation, co-creation, and creative visualization.